Skleni/genesis/README.md

 The generator should have the following characteristics:
 ### Customizability
 The user should be able to define the setting of the generated map (climate, number of mountains, ...).
+Check the [wiki](https://github.com/Skleni/genesis/wiki) for advanced customization options.
 ### Modularity
 The generation process consists of many different steps.
 It should be possible to implement each of these steps independently.
 ### Extensibility